-There’s plenty to do in and around the Stirling area.
-The focal point of the downtown region is Stirling Castle, overlooking the town from its impressive spot atop a rocky hillside.
-As you explore downtown it’s easy enough to make your way to the castle.
+You can’t leave Stirling without paying a visit to Stirling Castle.
+This is the focal point of the area, overlooking the town from its impressive spot atop a rocky hillside.
+As you explore the Stirling city centre it’s easy enough to make your way to the castle.
 Just keep heading uphill!
 Before entering you’ll be treated to terrific views of the surrounding countryside, especially looking north towards the Wallace Monument.
 Stirling Castle is well worth a visit.
 It is considerably cheaper than the entrance fee for Edinburgh Castle, and many say it is the better option.

 The Wallace Monument